 Tatjana Masurenko is dedicated to promoting young musicians.
 From 2002 to 2022 she was professor of viola at the Hochschule für Musik und Theater “Felix Mendelssohn Bartholdy” Leipzig with an international reputation and she teaches since 2019 in the same position at the Haute Ecole de Musique de Lausanne in Sion, Switzerland.
-In June 2022, Tatjana Masurenko has been appointed to fakulty by The Colburn School (Los Angeles, USA).
+In June 2022 she was appointed by the famous Colburn Conservatory of Music in Los Angeles, USA, as Professor of Viola and Chamber Music (Richard Colburn Chair for Viola and Chamber Music) and now teaches there as well.
 She gives master classes in Europe and America and is artistic director of the International Viola Camp in Iznik (Turkey) as well as of a master class in Leipzig.

 Many of her students have built successful careers and travel the world as soloists, professors, principal violists in major orchestras and as chamber musicians.

 Her teaching style is built on the St. Petersburg tradition of the 19th/early 20th century and merges with the new ideas and sensibilities of the 20th/21st century, especially in the interpretation of Baroque and Classical music.